kushwahaarpit/CashRich/README.md

-﻿# CashRichAssesment
+﻿# CashRich

-# MyCashRichApp

 ## Overview

-MyCashRichApp is a backend application built with Spring Boot that allows users to create and update profiles, and retrieve cryptocurrency data from a third-party API (CoinMarketCap).
+CashRich is a backend application built with Spring Boot that allows users to create and update profiles, and retrieve cryptocurrency data from a third-party API (CoinMarketCap).
 This application includes user signup, login, and profile update functionalities with secure API access and proper validation.

 ## Tech Stack